aipachakutiqwan/langgraph-gemini-snippet/CONTRIBUTING.md

 Welcome to the Python code snippet for LangGraph using Google Gemini (ChatGoogleGenerativeAI), and thank you for your interest in contributing!

-This guide is chiefly for users wishing to contribute to the project services template version.
+This guide is chiefly for users wishing to contribute to the project.

 ## ⚡ Development